 For writers / readers willing to give feedback and / or writers wanting feedback, take a look at this blog’s Feedback page.

-As I post an interview a day (amongst other things) I can’t unfortunately review books but I have a list of those who do.
+As I post a spotlight or interview a day (amongst other things) I can’t unfortunately review books but I have a list of those who do.
 If there’s anything you’d like to take part in, take a look at Opportunities on this blog.

-I welcome items for critique for the online writing groups listed below:
+I welcome items for critique directly (see Editing & Critique) or for posting on the online writing groups listed below: